New Jersey Intoxicated Driver Resource Center

 4. If I don’t live in New Jersey must I still comply?

 Yes.
-The driving privilege restoration and IDP fees $150 still must be paid to Motor Vehicle Service.
+The driving privilege restoration and IDP fees $200 still must be paid to Motor Vehicle Services.
 If you live within driving distance of an IDRC in New Jersey, you will be scheduled to appear there.
-If not you will be an opportunity to satisfy the requirements in you home state.
+If not you will be given an opportunity to satisfy the requirements in you home state.

 5. What if I don’t participate?